 Welcome!
 My name is Kristin Bishop, and I am proud to be serving as the principal of Shepard Elementary School.
 Thank you for allowing me this opportunity to introduce myself.

-My husband Barrett and I have been married for 21 years.
-We are the proud parents of two boys.
-Hal is 9 and a very excited 4th grader.
-Because of Hal, we are proud Plano ISD parents as well!
-Our younger son Harry is a very excitable and adventurous 4 and ½ year old.
-Our family is completed by our two fur babies- a lab mix rescue pup named Chani and a one-eyed cat named Sammy, and a ginger tabby named Petey.
+I am the proud mom of two boys.
+Hal is 10 and a very excited 5th grader.
+My younger son Harry is a very excitable and adventurous 5 year old in kindergarten.
+I have two fur babies- a lab mix rescue pup named Chani and a one-eyed cat named Sammy, and a ginger tabby named Petey.
 We have lived out in Murphy for the last 6 years.
 As a family, we enjoy watching movies, having adventures, and visiting with our friends.
 When I get a little “me” time, I love to read and have spa time, but my all-time favorite hobby is baking and cooking for friends and family.
 I’m hoping for a show on the Food Network when I retire from principaling!